xaxxon/v8toolkit/README.md

 ## Recent Feature: Automatic class binding generator

 There is an experimental clang compiler plugin that will look at all your code and generate bindings for your classes automatically - you just put in a few annotations to say which things you want.
+Anything not annotated will be wrapped.

     class V8TOOLKIT_WRAPPED_CLASS MyClassToWrap {
         MyClassToWrap(){}